 It is essential to use the correct sample containers with the appropriate amount of blood.
 This ensures the correct blood-to-anticoagulant ratio and when necessary, minimises the risk of clotting.

-NEVER MIX BLOOD FROM ONE BOTTLE WITH ANOTHER.
+Do not mix blood from one bottle with another.
 The wrong lid on the wrong bottle can also lead to contamination and erroneous results.

-Page 17 of 131 Author J Dixon / POT Approved by: HODs Document Reference: PDUSERHBK Version 21 Remember to gently mix the sample in the bottle after collection (using full inversions for the number of times stated on the BD collection cards), seal the sample in the plastic bag attached to the card, or in a separated plastic bag for Cellular Pathology, and then despatch the sample as soon as possible.
+Gently mix the sample in the bottle after collection, using full inversions, as stated on the BD collection cards, seal the sample in the plastic bag attached to the card, or in a separated plastic bag for Cellular Pathology, and then despatch the sample as soon as possible.